Owner Portal Tenant Portal

 Other City Water/Sewer Camas, Battle Ground, Ridgefield & Washougal municipal systems Properties inside those city limits run on their own city utilities Varies by city

 Internet and TV (Xfinity/Comcast, Ziply Fiber, and CenturyLink/Brightspeed) are arranged by the resident.
 Not sure whether an address is City of Vancouver or unincorporated county?
 The Clark County GIS property lookup confirms the jurisdiction — and it is the first thing we check when a new property comes on board.
 Provider details are current as of 2026 and can change; we confirm the active account for every property.
+Tenants can find step-by-step signup details in our guide to setting up utilities in Vancouver WA.

 How It Works